-Australia’s geographic isolation and strict import biosecurity requirements prevent several diseases that impact poultry industries internationally, such as very virulent Infectious Bursal Disease Virus (vvIBDV), to remain non-existent in Australian poultry.
-Incursion of vvIBDV strains pose a serious threat to the Australian Poultry Industry, and although work since the 1990s has confirmed that IBDV strains circulating in Australian poultry are distinct from exotic strains detected internationally, there is a need for the Australian industry to be prepared to act swiftly to eradicate any exotic IBDV strains if incursion does occur.
+Australia’s geographic isolation and strict import biosecurity requirements protect our poultry industries from several diseases that impact poultry industries internationally, such as very virulent Infectious Bursal Disease Virus (vvIBDV).
+Incursion of vvIBDV strains pose a serious threat to the Australian poultry industry, and although work since the 1990s has confirmed that IBDV strains circulating in Australian poultry are distinct from exotic strains detected internationally, the Australian industry needs to be prepared to act swiftly to eradicate any exotic IBDV strains if an incursion occurs.

 Previous data on Australian IBDV strains suggests that current biosecurity measures may be inadequate to limit the spread of exotic IBDV among Australian poultry.
 Through industry consultation, consolidation of historical data, and sample collection and analysis, this project is designed to understand methods that the Australian poultry industry can implement to be better prepared to respond to an incursion of vvIBDV, with swift containment and eradication.

 Project code: PRJ-010978

 Principal investigator: Sandra Sapats

 Georgie Townsend, Manager, Research – Chicken Meat RD&E Program – Whole Supply Chain, AgriFutures Australia, firstname.lastname@example.org